Dhaulagiri Circuit Trek

 • Visit Poon Hill, one of the best viewpoints in the country.

-• Trek to various rustic villages that reflect the hospitable culture of the local communities.
+• Trek to various rustic villages that reflect the hospitable culture of the local communities

 The long trek has finally come to an end.
 From Pokhara, you drive or catch a flight back to Kathmandu.
-An extra day in Kathmandu will give you time to explore the city
+An extra day in Kathmandu will give you time to explore the city before you take the flight out of Nepal.

-Dhaulagiri Trek Itinerary:
+Dhaulagiri Circuit Itinerary:

 Day-to-Day Dhaulagiri Circuit Trek Itinerary.
 Check out the hiking trail conditions, walking hours, and elevation.
 Know stunning peaks and diverse cultures.

-What's Included
+Included

 • Arrival and departure transfers on both domestic and international flights.